 So, what’s the problem!?

-When their high expectations are not met, they:
+Perfectionists tend to have high expectations and when these are not met, they:

 - Feel let down,